-At CF, you can find yourself, create yourself and be yourself.
-And we will help you get where you're going - whether it's into a high-skill, highwage career or continuing your education.
-Students who earn an associate degree can pursue a bachelor's degree at CF; enter University of Florida, where CF graduates have a high acceptance rate; or transfer seamlessly with University of Central Florida's DirectConnect[TM] to UCF or University of South Florida FUSE guaranteed admission programs.
+At CF, we are committed to your success, both academically and personally.
+Ninety-five percent of our graduates are found working in field or continuing with an advanced degree within one year of graduation.
+We will help you get where you're going - whether it's into a high-skill, high-wage career or continuing your education.
+Students who earn an associate degree can pursue a bachelor's degree at CF, enter the University of Florida, where CF graduates have a high acceptance rate; or transfer seamlessly with University of Central Florida's Direct Connect[TM] to UCF or University of South Florida FUSE guaranteed admission programs.